T5 (SEPTA Metro): History

 What is now designated as T5 was established as the Elmwood Avenue Line in 1904 by the Philadelphia Rapid Transit Company.
 Original streetcar service operated between Island Road and Elmwood Avenue via Center City on Market Street to Front & Market Streets.
 Service rerouted into the Subway-Surface Tunnel and extended to the Westinghouse Plant in Essington on November 5, 1955, replacing Route 37 trolley service.
 OWL (24-hour) service transferred from Route 37 to Route 36 (T5) at the same time.
 At the western terminus, service was cut back to 94th Street & Eastwick Avenue on September 9, 1956.
 Service was cut back again to 88th Street on August 15, 1962, Service was cut back a third time to 84th Street on January 5, 1966, but extended back to 88th Street on December 11, 1972.
 Service was cut back to 80th Street & Eastwick Avenue on April 26, 1975.
 In 1985, Island Avenue was converted into a new bridge over the SEPTA Airport Line near the station, and the intersection of 80th Street and Eastwick Avenue was replaced by a frontage road loop on the north side of the tracks.
 Despite the elimination of the 80th Street intersection, trolleys still sign their destination as 80th Street – Eastwick.
 Originally, the trolley sign showed the previous name Eastwick.
+Following the renaming to T5, the trolley LED signs went from 80th & Eastwick back to Eastwick to accommodate the fact 80th Street isn't there anymore.

-In 2021, SEPTA proposed rebranding their rail transit service as "SEPTA Metro", in order to make the system easier to navigate.
-Under this proposal, the subway–surface lines were rebranded as the "T" with a green color and numeric suffixes for each service.
-Route 36 was renamed "T5".
-SEPTA described that "most comments were positive" in the public comment period for this rebranding project.
+Route 36 was renamed as the T5 on February 24, 2025.

-Under SEPTA's trolley modernization plan, roughly half of the existing T5 trolley stops will be discontinued, and the remaining stops will be upgraded to have ADA compliant station platforms.
+Under SEPTA's trolley modernization plan, roughly half of the existing T5 stops will be discontinued, and the remaining stops will be upgraded to have ADA compliant station platforms.